Anti-Zionism: Outside Europe

 In regions outside Europe and North America, Zionism was often met with disinterest and regarded as a foreign ideology.

-In Morocco, for example, it was introduced by Europeans in port cities (Note: The Alliance Israelite Universelle facilitated the arrival of Dr. Jacques Berliowsky (Yaʿaqov Barliawsky) to Tetuan in 1891.
-Judah Leon Jalfon, a rabbi in Tetuan, wrote to Theodor Herzl of the establishment of the Shivat-Zion society as early as 1900.) and met with skepticism by the local Sephardic populations, who regarded it as irreligious and not concerned with their interests.
-It was later actively promoted by envoys from the Zionist fundraising organizations Jewish National Fund and Keren Hayesod.
-Urban, elite Moroccan Jews were divided on the question of Zionism: some supported modern secular Zionism, but some who were invested in the project of Westernization saw Zionism as an obstacle to achieving assimilation and integration with the Europeans; others saw Zionism as an obstacle to a favored Jewish-Muslim alliance and coexistence in Morocco.
+In Morocco, for example, it was met with skepticism by the local Sephardic populations, who regarded it as irreligious and not concerned with their interests.
+Later, some who were invested in the project of Westernization saw Zionism as an obstacle to achieving assimilation and integration with the Europeans; others saw Zionism as an obstacle to a favored Jewish-Muslim alliance and coexistence in Morocco.
 L'Union Marocaine, a francophone Jewish newspaper, spoke for the alliancistes associated with the Alliance Israélite Universelle, who saw Zionism as an obstacle to assimilation with the Europeans, and challenged L'Avenir Illustré, which published Zionist propaganda.
-Rural Moroccan Jews lived in relative isolation in their villages and were not very involved with Zionism until the Jewish Agency and Mossad LeAliya actively recruited them for migration by in the 1950s and 60s.
-There was no significant migration of Moroccan Jews to Palestine before the 1948 war and the establishment of the State of Israel.